chrisgrieser/nvim-tinygit/README.md

 - The title of the input field displays what actions are going to be performed.
   You can see at glance, whether all changes are going to be committed or whether there a `git push` is triggered afterward, so there are no surprises.
-- 💡 To use vim commands in the input field, set dressing.nvim's `insert_only`
-  to `false`.

 ```lua
 require("tinygit").smartCommit { pushIfClean = false } -- options default to `false`